theitxp/theitxp.com/index.md

 What's up?!
 This is the home of the The IT XP, a show dedicated to the world of Information Technology and the professionals working to drive business initiatives using their technology skills.
-Whether you are a developer or a systems administrator.
-If your using "The Clout" or hosting on-premises, we're going to provide you with some nuggets of insight on what happens behind the curtain of an organization's IT department.
+Whether you are a developer or a systems administrator, if your using "The Cloud" or hosting on-premises, we're going to provide you with some nuggets of insight on what happens behind the curtain of an organization's IT department.

 The term Information Technology is an umbrella term covering a wide array of technologies and job functions.
 You may not be working in